Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

-where $\gamma$ is a simple closed positively oriented contour which surrounds the stable eigenvalues of $M^\pm(z)$ and not the unstable ones (for instance, $\S^1$ is a good candidate).
+where $\gamma$ is a simple closed positively oriented contour which surrounds the stable eigenvalues of $M^\pm(z)$ and not the unstable ones ($\S^1$ is a good candidate).
 Therefore, the projectors $P_s^\pm(z)$ and $P_u^\pm(z)$ depend holomorphically on $z\in \Oc$.